 AASB Reference Nature of Change Application date Impact on Initial Application AASB 15 Revenue from Contracts with Customers AASB 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
 It replaces most of the existing standards and interpretations relating to revenue recognition including AASB 118 Revenue.
 The standard shifts the focus from the transaction level to a contract-based approach.
 Recognition is determined based on what the customer expects to be entitled to, while measurement encompasses estimation by the Credit Union of the amount expected to be entitled for performing under the contract.
-Periods beginning on or after 1 January 2018.
+Periods beginning on or after 1 January 2019 as the Credit Union is considered a not- for-profit entity for accounting purposes (refer Note 1 (a)).
 Based upon a preliminary assessment, the Standard is not expected to have a material impact upon the transactions and balances recognised when it is first adopted, as most of the Credit Union's revenue arises from the provision of financial services which are governed by AASB 9 Financial Instruments.
 AASB 9 continues the effective interest rate method for financial instruments carried at amortised cost.
 This is the method currently required under AASB 139.
 There are limited revenue transactions of the Company that are impacted by AASB 15.
+To date, the Credit Union has identified the following material revenue streams that will be impacted by AASB 15: - Insurance commission income (which is disclosed in Note 3 to the Financial Statements) Management have developed an implementation project to quantify the impact of this standard during the 2019 financial year, to enable further disclosure of the impact in the 30 June 2019 financial statements.